akazukin5151/koneko/README.md

 That's because cookies aren't stored so you log in everytime with a new session.
 Looking at [PixivUtil's cookie implementation](https://github.com/Nandaka/PixivUtil2/blob/master/PixivBrowserFactory.py), it would be easier to base this app on PixivUtil for downloads, than to write it myself (currently, it's based on the [pixivpy](https://github.com/upbit/pixivpy/) api).
 The problems with this, other than being a huge time and effort investment, is that koneko uses info from the requests, such as number of pages.
 I'd like to fix this but I'd rather not use mechanize but I don't know how to do it either way.

-* What operating systems does it support?

-It supports all OSes that kitty supports, which means Linux and macOS.
-It should work on macOS, but I don't have a test device.
-If you do, please contribute!

-* What versions of kitty does it support?

-It has been successfuly tested on version 0.17.2 onwards

-* Why use threading and not asyncio?
-There's a async version of pixivpy.

-If only I can understand how to use asyncio.
-See [I don't understand Python's Asyncio](https://lucumr.pocoo.org/2016/10/30/i-dont-understand-asyncio/).
-I only need to do two simple things.
-Start this function in the background, wait for its result somewhere later, in another function.
-Then keep the result so I can use it later.
-Asyncio is impossible to use.

 * I'm having problems with lscat

 First, koneko is intended to work for full screen terminals, so don't tile it around unless your screen is big enough.
 Moving and resizing it abruptly will not be good for icat, which is really kitty's problem not mine.